themeum/tutor/readme.txt

 Fix: Email event list checkboxes not showing in dashboard if WPML add-on enabled
 Fix: Course progress not deleting when enrolment is deleted
 Fix: Quiz not showing immediately after creating in course builder
+Fix: Lesson count showing 0 always in some places
+Fix: XSS vulnerability in student list in dashboard

 = 1.9.5 - July 18, 2021 =